jamieroche1987/Tic-Tac-Toe/README.md

 6. Open Git Bash
 7. Change the current working directory to the new location of where you want the cloned directory to be
 8. Type git clone and then paste the URL you copied in step 4
-9. Press Enter, to create your local clone to your chosen directory
+9. Press Enter,
+to create your local clone to your chosen directory

 ## CREDITS

+### CRIPT* [Stackoverflow](https://stackoverflow.com/search?q=tic+tac+toe+javascript) This was very useful for finding out different elements i wanted to have on my website.
+Things such as the restart button, adding a pop up message with new game button answers i found here.
+* Everybody on slack for pointing me to [W3Schools](https://www.w3schools.com/) for more indepth guides to the correct syntax and uses of Functions in JAVASCRIPT

 ## ACKNOWLEDGEMENTS